realpython/materials/python-mappings/README.md

+# Python Mappings: A Comprehensive Guide

-Code defining the `PizzaMenu` class in the tutorial Python Mappings: A Comprehensive Guide
+This folder contains source code for the Real Python tutorial [Python Mappings: A Comprehensive Guide](https://realpython.com/python-mappings-comprehensive-guide/).

+For more code, intermediate steps, and additional explanation, check out the associated tutorial.